Cat & Dog Tooth Extraction: Cost, Benefit and Management

 With loss of tooth material below the gingival margin, a pocket is formed.
 This pocket acts like any other periodontal pocket and can accumulate plaque and spiral down the periodontal disease pathway to form an abscess.

-Dog Tooth Extraction vs Treatment Options
+Cat or Dog Tooth Extraction vs Other Treatment Options

 Exposed dentine can be quite sensitive as the dentinal tubules are exposed.
 Within the tubules lie fluid, nerve projections and odontoblastic processes which will all be more easily irritated without enamel protection.